NelsonPython/tuningGuides/tuningGuideTemplate.md

 ### Memory Configuration/Settings

-(Use this section to describe the optimum memory configuration -i.e. how many DIMMS per channel, how many channels used, is PMem appropriate for this workload and if so what config, etc.)
+(Use this section to describe the optimum memory configuration.
+Here are some questions to consider:  How many DIMMS per channel?
+How many channels are used?
+Is PMem appropriate for this workload?
+If so how should it be configured?)

 Example: At least 1 DIMM per memory channel needs to be populated.
 Lower cpu-utilization could be an issue if there are no DIMMs in a memory channel because of the contention from database cache.

-If no specific settings apply, then use this text: (No specific workload setting for this topic)
+If no specific settings apply, then use this text: (No specific workload setting)

 ### Storage/Disk Configuration/Settings

-(Are there any specific settings or recommendations for disks?)
+(Are there any specific settings or recommendations for storage media?)

-If no specific suggestions apply, then use this text: (No specific workload setting for this topic)
+If no specific suggestions apply, then use this text: (No specific workload setting)

 ### Network Configuration/Setting

-(Are there any specific settings or recommendations for the network setup if your workload uses multiple systems?
+(Are there any specific settings or recommendations for the network setup?
+Does your workload use multiple systems?
 Any advice on how many clients?
-For example, how much CPU and memory will they need and how they should be setup?).
+For example, how much CPU and memory will they need and how they should it be setup?).

 Example: In the Redis application scenario, performance is usually restricted more by the bandwidth of the network than the performance of memory and Intel persistent memory.
 Therefore, when you run Redis across networks, you need an NIC with a highest possible network bandwidth.
 It is recommended that the value is above 10GB/s